Asphalt-Rubber Adds Safety to I-91 in Western Massachusetts

 The old cliché “where the rubber hits the road” could be paraphrased as “where the rubber is in the road” when describing a 1-inch asphalt wearing course recently placed on a section of I-91 in western Massachusetts.
-Installed by contractor Warner Bros. as part of an $11 million MassDOT resurfacing contract, the wearing course incorporated crumb rubber produced by grinding up approximately 75,000 scrapped rubber tires.
+Installed by contractor Warner Bros. as part of an $11-million Massachusetts Department of Transportation (MassDOT) resurfacing contract, the wearing course incorporated crumb rubber produced by grinding up approximately 75,000 scrapped rubber tires.

 The contractor installed the Asphalt-Rubber Open Graded Friction Course (A-R OGFC) on both north- and southbound barrels of a busy (31,000 vehicles ADT), 11-mile segment of I-91 passing through the City of Northampton and the Towns of Hatfield, Whately and Deerfield.
 The wearing course capped 2-1/4 inches of mill-and-fill Superpave containing 20 percent recycled asphalt pavement (RAP), which was also installed under the contract by Warner Bros., a subsidiary of All States Materials Group.